 A day that you exercised, meditated, prayed, studied, bonded, ate well, and made wise decisions?

 All the above?

 As always, in regard to questions of how to live better, we need to search for wisdom (knowledge and wisdom aren't the same - a topic for another time).
-Where better to find that wisdom than in The Manual for Good Living authored by the creator of life itself One of the mitzvahs in the Torah is the commandment to count 49 days, starting from the second day of Pesach up to the day before Shavuot.
+Where better to find that wisdom than in The Manual for Good Living authored by the creator of life itself - G-d.
+One of the mitzvahs in the Torah is the commandment to count 49 days, starting from the second day of Pesach up to the day before Shavuot.
 We stand at the end of the Omer period.
 Why do we count the days?
 To make sure that our days count.
 Each day has a different purpose and calling; and is therefore counted in its unique way.
+EU passport.
-Simply: The 45th day is a different day to the 44th and the 46th.

-I write this piece on Sunday, the 45th day of the Omer.
+Simply: The 45th day is a different day to the 44th and the 46th I write this piece on Sunday, the 45th day of the Omer.
 Yesterday was Shabbos.
 Shabbos has a very different energy to Sunday.
-For Shabbos, I was off my phone, with my family and community, and grabbing a bit of (what I'd like to believe) was a well-earned

-Today is Sunday.
+For Shabbos, I was off my phone, with my family and community, and grabbing a bit of (what I'd like to believe) was a well-earned schlof. ood day is a day that you enriched the life of another Today is Sunday.
 Back to the screen and work (writing this piece), but not the same intensity of work as tomorrow, Monday.
 (Although, as a rabbi, Sundays are often the most hectic day of the week, running between an unveiling, funeral [heaven forbid], wedding, and a Barmitzvah ... and explaining to the mom of the bride why you're leaving after seven hours of the wedding [on the way to the Barmi and the morning at the cemetery], and she gives you the faribeled look, "So soon?")
 Only now do I appreciate the wisdom of my father who used to say, "Thank G-d for all the invitations I don't receive."
 Each day has a different calling.
-It's our responsibility to listen and live by its expectations.
-King Solomon writes it best in Ecclesiastes, Chapter 3:
+It's our King Solomon writes it best in Ecclesiastes, Chapter 3:

 "Everything has an appointed season, and there is a time for every matter under the heaven.

 A time to give birth and a time to die; a time to plant and a time to uproot that which is planted.
 A time to kill and a time to heal; a time to break and a time to build.
+A time to weep and a time to laugh; a time of wailing and a time of dancing.
+A time to cast stones and a time to gather stones; a time to embrace and a time to refrain from embracing.